This post is a draft in progress...

 The room has at least six plants on the windowsill, and another in front of the door on a table.
 There is artwork framed on the walls, some professional, some by my cousins.
 There are decals of flowers on the wall next to her bed, and the wall near the door as we walk inside.
 It’s cheery.
 This room has been her home for the past six months, following a mini-stroke about five months prior to that.
 The room is in the Memory Care Unit for patients with dementia, or those who like to wander; many residents wear anklets to monitor their location.
 The doors to this wing are always locked.
 Only key visitors and staff have the special, ever-changing code to unlock doors to the main room with its grand fireplace, or the dining rooms, or the other wing where the mailboxes and other residents reside.
 There is a small courtyard near the common area in the unit, which allow residents to gather to watch television, or to take in some sun, or to do crafts in the nearby activities room.

 This place smells faintly good with a side of urine, and impending death.
-Mainly, when we visit, it breaths hope.
-Of course, many people there do not have family left, or have family nearby to visit them, or check on their care as often as would be ideal.
+Mainly, when we visit, it breathes hope.
+Of course, many people here do not have family left, or have family nearby to visit them, or check on their care as often as would be ideal.
 At our recent visit, my grandmother remarked how lucky she is to have so many people come see her, or call.
 She had just been released from the hospital after a bout of pneumonia that turned out to be much more.

 Assisted living costs: Independence with monitoring, room and board, a meal plan, activities, health services, physical and other related therapies, laundry…all bearing resemblance to college.
-Only here there are nurses to weigh you and make sure you are taking medication that you might otherwise forget, which then makes you refuse taking it because dementia and other neurological conditions confuse, make you paranoid, distrust authority.
+Only here there are nurses to weigh you and make sure you are taking medication that you might otherwise forget, which then makes you refuse to take it because dementia and other neurological conditions confuse, make you paranoid, distrust authority.
 After her stroke, grandma often accused us of trying to poison her when suggesting she take her usual blood pressure pills, or later the medicine that was supposed to quell the onset of dementia and paranoia caused by the stroke.
 She never took it for long, even after all the tests, even after explaining it may have allowed her to remain in her home for a while.
-Realistically, at 87 the house had become a hazard to her, its stairs, its drafts, its carpeting.
+Realistically, at 87 the house had become a hazard to her, its stairs, its drafts, its carpeting, its suspect shadows.